 For many people, monkeypox will clear up on its own, but for “5% the disease can be fatal.”
 Again, monkeypox is not considered to be a serious illness unless it’s left untreated.
 The most important factor to control transmission and exposure of the disease is by seeking medical attention.

 Your doctor will run a series of tests to determine if you’ve been exposed to monkeypox.
 Monkeypox is diagnosed through a blood test.
 Your doctor will offer treatment options according to your diagnosis.
 More importantly, early detection can stop the illness from becoming life-threatening.
 Let’s take a look at the treatment options below.

 Top Treatment Options for Monkeypox

 Monkeypox symptoms can occur a few up to 21 days after being infected.
-For most people, the symptoms start with flu like symptoms that go away on their own after a few weeks.
+For most people, the symptoms start with flu-like symptoms that go away on their own after a few weeks.

 Your best defense against monkeypox is avoiding infected animals and people.
 You can practice the right safety guidelines to decrease your chances of exposure.
 In fact, your best defense is being tested and treated as early as possible.
 Most fatalities occur because of someone who went untreated for the disease.
 The symptoms of monkeypox will impact each person differently as well as the time of recovery.
-If you are exposed, seek medical attention to avoid a life threatening effect of the disease.
+If you are exposed, seek medical attention to avoid the life-threatening effect of the disease.
 For more details on monkeypox, visit your local health organization for details.